 You will now be connected to the Bowdoin network.

 BOWDOIN-LEGACY is a wireless network for devices that do not support WPA2 Enterprise wireless network.
-If you have a device that does not connect to the BOWDOIN wireless network, (Wii, Xbox, Amazon Kindle, Sony readers, etc) you will need to call the Help Desk at 725-3030 to have us register the wireless address for your device.
+If you have a device that does not connect to the BOWDOIN wireless network, (Wii, Xbox, Amazon Kindle (except Kindle Fire & newer), Sony readers, Android devices Running Android OS 3 and below, etc) you will need to call the Help Desk at 725-3030 to have us register the wireless address for your device.
 This will allow your device to now connect to the BOWDOIN-LEGACY wireless network.